 Our primary raw material is bulk continuous filament for yarn.
 Nylon is the primary yarn we utilize and, to a lesser extent, wool and polyester yarn is used.
 Additionally, we utilize polypropylene carpet backing, latex, dyes and chemicals, and man-made topical applications in the construction of our products.
-Our synthetic yarns are purchased primarily from domestic fiber suppliers and wool is purchased from a number of international sources.
+Our synthetic varns are purchased primarily from domestic fiber suppliers and wool is purchased from a number of international sources.
 Our other raw materials are purchased primarily from domestic suppliers, although the majority of our luxury vinyl tile is sourced outside the United States.
 Where possible, we pass raw material price increases through to our customers; however, there can be no assurance that price increases can be passed through to customers and that increases in raw material prices will not have an adverse effect on our profitability.
 See "Risk Factors" in Item 1A of this report.
-We purchase a significant portion of our supply arrangements could adversely affect our supplies of raw materials and could have a material effect on our operations.
+We purchase a significant portion of our primary raw material (nylon yarn) from one supplier.
+We believe there are other sources of nylon yarn; however, an unanticipated termination or interruption of our supply arrangements could adversely affect our supplies of raw materials and could have a material effect on our operations.
 See "Risk Factors" in Item 1A of this report.